-Loud Wellness, Inc., a cannabis cultivator, will provide hands-on learning and technical instruction for apprentices.
-The business will hire some of the apprentices according to their agreement.
-The company is building a cultivation and manufacturing facility in Glassboro.
+Loud Wellness, Inc., a cannabis cultivator, will provide hands on learning and technical instruction for apprentices.
+The business will hire some of the trainees according to their agreement.
+The company is building a growing and manufacturing facility in Glassboro.

 Heady NJ is rolling out many new resources supporting the growing business and customer base in NJ’s now thriving cannabis industry.